 Here’s a screenshot of the whiteboard for your reference!

-In Review – Secrets to a Great Project Management Resume
+In Review – Secrets to a Great Project Manager Resume

-Landing a great project management position requires a great project management resume.
+Landing a great project management position requires a great project manager resume.
 Jennifer noted that many talented project managers have been overlooked because of poor resumes.

 She said that a job notice will usually include a detailed description of the project management job they’re trying to fill, or at least the role and its responsibilities.
 Therefore, the first thing you must do is to map your resume to directly respond to the how, when and where you have done what they’re seeking.
 This includes having a targeted LinkedIn profile, as recruiters are always trolling the site for leads.

 What Goes into a Great Project Manager Resume

 But that’s just the basics.
 Of course you’re going to want them to know you’re a good fit for the job, too.
 What more can you do?
 Jennifer offered nine suggestions to take your project management resume to the next level.

 - Make It Easy: The first thing you don’t want to do is make the recruiter or human resources person work harder than they have to.
 If they’re asking for something concrete, have that shown clearly in your resume.